rogerGunis/ebaykleinanzeigenautomator/README.md

 -project.dataDirectory=./data
 -session=123456789
 ```
-The `session` parameter will resume a previous session.
-The session identifier provided can be found in the JSON or the directory name under `/data`.
+By default the application is configured for console interaction and Chrome browser in headless mode and will start from a clean slate (i.e. no existing data is loaded).

+Each export operation stores session data in the `/data` directory.
+This directory contains all small ad data including small ad images \- basically a backup of all your small ads in JSON format.
+You can 'resume' a previous session (load your backup) by providing the session identifier to the application via the `-session` commandline parameter.
+This will use the stored data, so you won't have to export all data from the site again.
+Since you can mix multiple accounts and data versions, each 'data session' represents a version of your small ad contents.
+The session identifier can be found in `small-ads.json` or the respective directory name under `/data/`.

-In case you want to start the application from within your Java IDE there are further options in config/project.properties, e.g. enabling debug output.
-By default the application is configured for console interaction and headless browser usage.
+In case you want to start the application from within your Java IDE there are further options in `config/project.properties`, e.g. enabling debug output.
+If you prefer, you can store your account credentials in ``config/credentials.properties`` and enable reading your credentials from this file via option `project.credentialsFromConfiguration` in `config/project.properties`.
+(A template file `credentials.properties.template` is given.)
+This comes in handy when using the application from with your Java IDE.

 ## Disclaimer